google/WebFundamentals/src/content/en/feedback/file-a-bug.md

 # How to File a Good Bug {: .page-title }

-Filing a good bug is easy, but does take a little work.
+Filing a good bug is easy, but takes a little work.
 The goal is to make it as easy as possible for someone to see what's broken, figure out what broke, and most importantly, how to fix it.

-Bugs that get traction tend to be easy to reproduce and easy to understand the expected outcome.
+Bugs that get traction tend to be easy to reproduce and expected outcomes that are easy to understand.

 ## Are others seeing the same problem?